 Heat transfer print is another ornamental part of a garment.
-It has to be set on a particular garment zone by a transparent Logo Print Film/Paper based on standard temperature, Time, and Pressure.
+It has to be set on a particular garment zone by a transparent Logo-Print Film/Paper based on standard temperature, Time, and Pressure.
 Logo print film usually made of an artificial chemical compound and its object almost same as Screen Print.
 Generally, in garments sector for making garment, we depend on Natural Fiber.
-Due to the shortage of natural fiber demand of synthetic fiber increasing day by day in garments industry.
+Due to the shortage for natural fiber demand of synthetic fiber increasing day by day in garments industry.
 Heat transfer mainly uses on synthetic fabric.
 In this situation, Textile/Garment manufacturers are feeling the importance and improvement of Heat Transfer Print.
 Heat transfer is a substitute form of screen printing and its purpose to minimize screen printing time as well as costing.

 (i) Collect the fabrics Swatch and Heat Transfer print film/paper.

 (ii) Collect the BOM and logo instruction from Buyer/supplier